2008, 2009 and 2012

 A Brief History of Duxford

 Duxford airfield dates back to 1918 when the Royal Flying Corps and the Airco DH.9 arrived along with an American forces contingent tasked with assembling aircraft shipped from the United States.
 Many of the original buildings still stand including the wonderful double-bay Belfast hangars with their distinctive lattice effect roof supports and wooden hangar doors.
-By 1939 and the start of the Second World War, 19 Squadron RAF's first Spitfire squadron was operating from Duxford.
+By 1939 and the start of the World War Two, 19 Squadron RAF's first Spitfire squadron was operating from Duxford.
 In 1943 the RAF made way for the USAAF's 78th Fighter Group with their P-47 Thunderbolts, these were replaced by the P-51 Mustang by the end of 1944.
 The airfield was handed back to the RAF after the war and Meteors, Hunters and then the Javelin were flown from here until the airfields closure in 1961.
 In 1971 the IWM moved surplus aircraft to Duxford for storage.
 The Old Flying Machine Company (OFMC) and The Fighter Collection (TFC) moved to Duxford in 1983.
 Also operating from Duxford is the Aircraft Restoration Company (ARCo) and the Historic Aircraft Collection (HAC) which has six warbirds based at Duxford, mostly in hangar 4.

 This summary does not do justice to what is on display, the aircraft at the IWM are very impressive, where else could you see over twelve Spitfires for example?
 A full day's visit is required to properly appreciate the wealth of exhibits on show.
 Yes you can see everything during the flying displays held throughout the year at Duxford, but those shows really warrant your full attention not really leaving enough time for the hangared museum aircraft.

 The impressive AirSpace building at the eastern end of the airfield was built at a cost of £25 million.
 It has recently been extended and re-opened in July 2007.
 Over thirty of the UK's most famous and ground braking aircraft are housed in the main section, twelve of which are suspended from the ceiling.
 Access is excellent at ground level and by using the stairs and walkways that go around three sides of this vast building.
 Exhibits range from the Vulcan, through to the TSR.2, Comet and Concorde.
 A Canberra, Lightning, Harrier, Jaguar and Tornado show how our military jets have evolved since the 1950s.
-First and Second World War aircraft are squeezed into the few remaining gaps, notably an RE.8, DH.9, Oxford, Anson, Lysander, Swordfish, Spitfire, Mosquito and Lancaster.
+First and World War Two aircraft are squeezed into the few remaining gaps, notably an RE.8, DH.9, Oxford, Anson, Lysander, Swordfish, Spitfire, Mosquito and Lancaster.
 There is also still room for a York, Sunderland and Hastings and quite a few more.
 At the time of my visit on long-term preservation and in a separate preparation area, were a Viscount, Shackleton and Victor.

 |Panoramic image of de Havilland DH 106 Comet 4 (G-APDB)|